SkillpTm/Somi-Bot/README.md

 </ul>

 <h2>Selfhosting Somi</h2>
-<p>Feel free to run your own version of the bot locally, though do not expect any help or gudaince with the setup.</p>
+<p>Feel free to run your own version of the bot locally, though do not expect any help or guidance with the setup.</p>